AhmedRashad15/Azure-DevOps-Task-Creator/README.md

 - Save and load task templates (local or Azure DevOps cloud)
 - Robust handling of area/iteration paths for all team/project structures

+---

-## 📦 Installation & Usage
+## 🛠️ Installation

-1. **Install the Extension:**
+1. **Upload the Extension:**
+   - Download the latest `.vsix` file from your build or release.
-   - Go to your Azure DevOps organization settings > Extensions > Browse marketplace or upload the `.vsix` file.
+   - Go to your Azure DevOps organization settings > Extensions > Manage extensions > Upload new extension.
-   - Or use the [GitHub repository](https://github.com/AhmedRashad15/Azure-DevOps-Task-Creator) for manual installation.
+   - Select the `.vsix` file and follow the prompts to install.

 2. **Access Task Pilot:**
    - In your Azure DevOps project, hover over **Boards** in the sidebar and select **Task Pilot** from the list.

-3. **Configure and Use:**
+---

+## 🚀 Usage

+1. **Configure Azure DevOps Settings:**
-   - Enter your Personal Access Token, Organization, Project, and Sprint URL.
+   - Enter your Personal Access Token (PAT)
-   - Fetch user stories, add tasks (with all fields), and apply them in bulk.
+   - Provide your Organization Name, Project Name, and Sprint URL
+   - Click "Fetch User Stories"
+2. **Create Tasks:**
+   - Add task details (title, description, assigned to, Azure fields, custom fields)
+   - Save and load task templates as needed
+   - Click "Apply Tasks to All User Stories" to bulk-create tasks
+3. **Review Results:**
+   - Success and error details are shown in a modal after task creation

+---

-## 📝 Contributing
+## 🤝 Contributing

 Contributions are welcome!
 Please fork the repo and submit a pull request.

-## 📚 Documentation
-- See the in-app help and the [full usage guide in the repo](https://github.com/AhmedRashad15/Azure-DevOps-Task-Creator#readme)

-## 🛡️ Security
-- Never commit your Personal Access Token (PAT) to the repository.
-- Use environment variables or .env files for sensitive data in development.

 ---

+## 📚 Documentation & Support
-For more details, visit the [GitHub repository](https://github.com/AhmedRashad15/Azure-DevOps-Task-Creator).
+- For more details, see the [GitHub repository](https://github.com/AhmedRashad15/Azure-DevOps-Task-Creator)
+- For help, open an issue or contact the maintainer

+---

+© 2025 Ahmed Rashad.
+All rights reserved.